Bir-Paragliding-Community/Bircom/index.md

   1. Purchase a Meshtastic device that operates on the **_<ins>868MHz</ins>_** frequency band.
 We recommend the T-Echo from LilyGo.
 You can buy it from [hubtronics](https://docs.google.com/spreadsheets/d/10p-snL0-lxky0taJKvxZBNUQqcaO5LD9qC_WaZeRUKY/edit?gid=1208512175#gid=1208512175) in India at a discounted community price, or from another vendor of your choice.
-Although other Meshtastic devices are available, we suggest the T-Echo because it supports [Soft-RF](https://github.com/lyusupov/SoftRF), which functions as a FLARM/FANET+/OGN beacon in most of Europe.
+[Meshtastic Devices that work](https://meshtastic.org/docs/hardware/devices/)
      ![](images/t-echo.png 'LilyGo T-Echo')

      Note: Your Meshtastic device may need flashing the latest firmware, double tap the up button after plugging it in a computer and get the latest from [https://flasher.meshtastic.org](https://flasher.meshtastic.org).